WA Government Architecture Decision Records

 - Maintains compliance with Privacy Act and data sovereignty requirements

-- Establishes clear audit trail for responsible AI usage
+- Establishes an audit trail for responsible AI usage

 Risks if not implemented: